c7/c7.se/site/_posts/2012-10-27-from-ruby-to-go.markdown

 hej världen!
 {% endhighlight %}

-(This requires that your code is located in its own directory)
+(This requires your code to be located in its own directory)

 ### A simple Web application